Search

 “And get a haircut; Woodstock is long over for you.”
 Maggie, who wears a “blaze” of black across the front of her chopped grey hair, is basically a fan of going grey.
 “The only time to use dye is to streak your grey or white with a purple or red – or whatever – highlight.”

-Those of us that look like hell with short gray hair (me, for instance) and like their eyeliner might quibble, but it does lead to this thought: what if you still want to be visible?
+Those of us who look like hell with short gray hair (me, for instance) and like their eyeliner might quibble, but it does lead to this thought: what if you still want to be visible?
 Not gorgeous or sexy (though it would be nice); just seen.

 Some think the older you get, the more outrageous you need to be.